- Serves 4

 - Meanwhile finely dice the fennel, onion & celery, add to a sauté pan with 1/2 tsp coconut oil.
 Sweat on low for 15 minutes until soft, stirring occasionally.

 - When the celeriac & potato are ready drain & blend until smooth in a food processor.
-Pop back into the pan & leave to 1 side to heat before serving.
+Pop back into the pan & leave to one side to heat before serving.

 - Crush the garlic, add to the pan with the fennel etc, stir through for 2 mins then decant into a large bowl.
 Leave to cool for 5 mins.